brylevkirill/notes/interesting recent papers.md

 #### ["Generative Models and Model Criticism via Optimized Maximum Mean Discrepancy"](https://arxiv.org/abs/1611.04488)
   `evaluation`
 >	"We propose a method to optimize the representation and distinguishability of samples from two probability distributions, by maximizing the estimated power of a statistical test based on the maximum mean discrepancy (MMD).
 In context of GANs, the MMD may be used in two roles: first, as a discriminator, either directly on the samples, or on features of the samples.
 Second, the MMD can be used to evaluate the performance of a generative model, by testing the model’s samples against a reference data set."
+>
+>	"If we compare images in pixel space, none of the generated distributions by GANs pass those tests.
+Basically this method notice that there are artefacts in which the two-sample tests can lock onto to distinguish between real and fake images."
+>	"Authors replicated the experiment with MNIST in Salimans et al. (2016) in which human could not distinguish between fake and real digits and showed that for the MMD test the difference was easy, because of the artifacts and because the GANs were only showing standard digits, but the GAN was not able to generate samples from the tail of the distribution.
+This experiment shows the risk of using human evaluation of densities estimates, as we focus more on normalcy and under-represent the unexpected.
+GANs might be only focusing on the modes in the data and ignoring those tails, which might be critical in applications in which the tails carry the information of the extreme events that we might be interested in (e.g. think of weird genetic diseases or extreme weather patterns)."
   - `video` <https://youtube.com/watch?v=Xpd6DL02C7Q> (Sutherland)
   - `code` <https://github.com/dougalsutherland/opt-mmd>